weilingx46/workshop-ws-5-10-deployment-docker/README.md

 First we will push our app to a *registry*.
 A registry is just a collection of repositories, like on Github.

+> Note: We use Docker’s public registry here just because it’s free and pre-configured, but there are many public ones to choose from, and you can even set up your own private registry using Docker Trusted Registry.

 Log into Docker's public registry by running ```docker login```.

 Next, tag your application.
 This is how we assign a version to our application so that later we can retrieve this specific version.
 To do so, run ```docker tag friendlyhello USERNAME/getting-started:tag-youre-it```.
 Remember ```friendlyhello``` is the name of our *image*. ```USERNAME``` is the username of your docker account. ```getting-started``` is the name of the repository we will upload to, and ```tag-youre-it``` is the version we're assigning to our app.